-With Economic activities on downturn, we do see challenge in short term in both Enterprise and Telecom market growth, which would continue to grapple with fewer orders as the markets have shrunk due to Covid-19 which in-turn put pressure on margins in the market place for every Opportunity.
-With this new normal, we do expect the market to take longer time to bounce back, even though we could see some surge in business immediately after the lockdown is lifted.
+With Economic activities on downturn, your Company do see challenge in short term in both Enterprise and Telecom market growth, which would continue to grapple with fewer orders as the markets have shrunk due to Covid-19 which in-turn put pressure on margins in the marketplace for every Opportunity.
+With this new normal, your Company do expect the market to take longer time to bounce back, even though there could be some surge in business immediately after the lockdown is lifted.

-During these unprecedented times, your company will continue its focus on sustaining revenues and profitability by realigning cost structure by looking at ways of cost reduction to be competitive in the market place.
+During these unprecedented and challenging times, your company will continue its focus on growing revenues and profitability by realigning cost structure by looking at ways of cost reduction to be competitive in the marketplace.